AVSystem/developer-zone/docs/LwM2M_Client/Nordic/Runtime_certificate.md

         The runtime certificate and private key do not work with Thingy:91.
 Other boards should work with this command.

-    This feature works with nrf9160dk starting from revision v0.14.0.
+    This feature works with nrf9160DK starting from revision v0.14.0.
 For this board use configuration that utilizes an external flash chip and software-based cryptography:

     ```
     west build -b nrf9160dk_nrf9160_ns@0.14.0 -p -- -DCONF_FILE=prj_extflash.conf -DOVERLAY_CONFIG="overlay_nrf_mbedtls.conf"
     ```

-0. Find the merged.hex file under the `build/zephyr` directory in the project folder.

-0. Use the nRF Connect Programmer with the downloaded `.hex` file and execute steps from the [Updating the application firmware](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/ug_nrf9160_gs.html#updating-the-application-firmware) section.
+0. Flash the board with `west flash` command.

 ## Generate certificate
 The certificate and private key based on the SECP256R1 curve can be provided through the shell interface in `.pem` format.
-To generate them open terminal and use the following commands.
+To generate them open terminal in the **Anjay-zephyr-client/demo** directory and use the following commands.

-!!!
-Important

-    To use the certificate and private key with Coiote IoT DM you must specify a common name that is the same as the client endpoint name.

 ```
 openssl ecparam -name secp256r1 -out ecparam.der